mitodl/smoot-design/README.md

 All PR titles and commits to `main` should use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 During release, the types of commits included since the last release inform what sort of version bump should be made.
 For example, bugfixes yield a new patch version, whereas breaking changes trigger a major version bump.

 To trigger a release, use the "Releases (Semantic & Pre-release)" github action (`release.md`).
-This action will will perform a semantic release or pre-release based on `release-type` input.
+This action will perform a semantic release or pre-release based on `release-type` input.

 **Pre-releases:** The action will (1) publish the latest commit on specified branch to NPM, with a version `v0.0.0-<git-short-sha>`, e.g., `v0.0.0-7bc0c0f`; and (2) leave a comment on the branch's PR indicating releaseed version number, if such a PR is open.